Salome's Last Dance: Plot

-Wilde (Nickolas Grace) and his lover Lord Alfred Douglas (Douglas Hodge) arrive late on Guy Fawkes Day in 1892 at their friend's brothel, where they are treated to a surprise staging of Wilde's play, public performances of which have just been banned in England by the Lord Chamberlain's office.
+Oscar Wilde and his lover Lord Alfred Douglas arrive late on Guy Fawkes Day in 1892 at their friend Alfred Taylor's brothel, where they are treated to a surprise staging of Wilde's play Salome, public performances of which have just been banned in England by the Lord Chamberlain's office.

-In the play, all the roles are played by prostitutes or their clients, and each actor (except Grace) plays two roles, one in the brothel and the other in the play.
-King Herod (Stratford Johns) begs his young stepdaughter Salome (Imogen Millais-Scott) to dance for him, promising to give her anything she desires, much to the irritation of her mother, Herodias (Glenda Jackson).
+In the play, all the roles are played by prostitutes or their clients, and each person present (except Wilde) plays two roles, one in the brothel and the other in the play.
+King Herod begs his young stepdaughter Salome to dance for him, promising to give her anything she desires, much to the irritation of her mother, Herodias.
 Salome ignores him, choosing instead to try to seduce John the Baptist, who is Herod's prisoner.

 John responds by loudly condemning both Herod and Salome in the name of God.
 A spurned and vengeful Salome then agrees to dance for Herod — on the condition that she be given anything she asks for.
 Herod agrees, but it is only after the dance is over that Salome asks for the head of John the Baptist on a platter.
 Herod is appalled, tries to dissuade her, but finally gives in to her request.
 The scenes from the play are interwoven with images of Wilde's exploits at the brothel.
-At the end Wilde is arrested.
+At the end, Wilde is arrested.